 Mr A instructed Jenny Waight, who specialises in clinical negligence matters.
 Jenny obtained Mr A’s medical records and instructed a Consultant General Surgeon, who reported on whether the surgeon performing the appendectomy was negligent.

 She subsequently served a letter of claim on Maidstone & Tunbridge Wells NHS Trust alleging that the surgeon negligently caused, or allowed one or more surgical instruments/access tubes to perforate Mr A’s abdominal aorta and small intestine.

 At the time of the surgery, Mr A was due to sit his GCSE’s but was prevented from doing so because of his prolonged recovery.
 This impacted on his results, in particular, his Maths GCSE, which will impact upon his future employment prospects.

 In addition, Mr A’s psychiatric condition prevented him from reaching his full potential in subsequent exams, necessitating him to re-sit his first year of college, thereby delaying when he can begin earning in full time employment.

 The defendant admitted the failures identified but disputed the extent to which these failings impacted upon Mr A’s future carer prospects.

-Rebecca specialises in general surgery cases.
-If you would like to ask Rebecca a question about a potential case, or if you have a general query about clinical negligence, contact Rebecca at Thomson Snell & Passmore on 01892 701210.
+Jenny specialises in general surgery cases.
+If you would like to ask Jenny a question about a potential case, or if you have a general query about clinical negligence, contact Jenny at Thomson Snell & Passmore on 01892 701210.